In this Masters programme, you’ll develop three distinct skills required for innovation in leadership:

 Entrepreneurial Leadership (15 credits)

 Becoming an entrepreneurial leader is essential to business success for start-ups and existing companies, large corporations, family businesses and social enterprises.
-This module examines leadership throughout a business’s life to engender success and improve working lives.
+This module examines entrepreneurship and leadership throughout a business’s life to engender success and improve working lives.

 Innovation Management (15 credits)